A Perron-Frobenius type result for integer maps and applications: Introduction

 The approach introduced in~\cites{Bir57, Sam57} can be described in the following way.
 Suppose that $A$ is a positive map in a $d$-dimensional space, that is $A:\R_+^d \to \R_+^d$, where here and in what follows $\R_+ = [0,\infty)$ denotes all non-negative real numbers.
 The key idea is to consider the normalized map $Bx = Ax / \|Ax\|$, where $\|\cdot\|$ is some norm on $\R^d$, and then to show that with respect to a given metric (typically the Hilbert projective metric, see Section~\ref{sec main thm} for the precise definition), the map $B$ is well behaved and leaves invariant some compact subset of $\R_+^d$.
 Then, using a fixed point result such as the Banach contraction principle or the Brouwer fixed point theorem, it follows that there exists a vector $x\in \R_+^d$ such that $Bx = x$.
 This fixed point is the desired eigenvector, as we have $Ax = \|Ax\|\, x$.

 In this paper we consider maps $A:\Z_+^d \to \Z_+^d$, where here and in what follows $\Z_+ = \{0,1,\dots\}$ denotes all non-negative integers, while $\N = \{1,2, \dots\}$.
 Where previous results focus on maps defined on $\R_+^d$ (and in some cases on infinite dimensional Banach spaces), here we show that with reasonable adaptation of the existing tools it is possible to study maps in a discrete setting.
-As many of the classical applications of Perron-Frobenius theory are in fact continuous approximations of discrete models, the use of a discrete Perron-Frobenius theory gives a different, more direct, approach to dealing with such problems.
+As many of the classical applications of Perron\textendash Frobenius theory are in fact continuous approximations of discrete models, the use of a discrete Perron\textendash Frobenius theory gives a different, more direct, approach to dealing with such problems.

-To this end, in order to use fixed point theorems, we show that under certain conditions the map $A$ can be extended to a well behaved map on a compact convex set in $\R_+^d$.
+To this end, in order to use fixed point theorems, we show that under certain conditions the map $A$ can be extended to a well behaved map on a compact, convex set in $\R_+^d$.
 Since the fixed point of the extended map $B$ may be a non-integer point, we only have an `approximate' eigenvector, which is suitably characterized by inequalities.
-A notion of concavity originally introduced for groups in~\cite{BG16} is used to study discrete, concave maps.
+A notion of concavity, originally introduced for groups in~\cite{BG18}, is used to study discrete, concave maps.

 This paper is organized as follows.
 The main result is given in Section~\ref{sec main thm}.
-Theorem~\ref{main thm} extends the classic Perron-Frobenius theorem to discrete maps on the $d$-dimensional positive integer lattice.
+Theorem~\ref{main thm} extends the classic Perron\textendash Frobenius theorem to discrete maps on the $d$-dimensional positive integer lattice.
 Corollary~\ref{cor sequence} shows that under the assumption that the norm of $Ax$ is well behaved, we may obtain a sequence in $\Z_+^d$ with controlled growth or decay.
 In Section~\ref{sec concave} we show that the main result can be applied to concave maps on $\Z_+^d$.
 In Section~\ref{sec app}, it is shown how the results of Section~\ref{sec main thm} and Section~\ref{sec concave} can be applied to models from biology and engineering.
-In particular, we study a discrete variant of the Susceptible-Infected-Susceptible (SIS) model, as well as two models from communications: the \emph{Additive Increase Multiplicative Decrease} (AIMD) model and an interference constraints model from wireless communication systems.
+In particular, we study a discrete variant of the \emph{Susceptible-Infected-Susceptible} (SIS) model, as well as two models from communications: the \emph{Additive Increase Multiplicative Decrease} (AIMD) model and an interference constraints model for wireless communication systems.